andrlik/copier-uv-pythonpackage/README.md

 This copier template creates a new Python package project setup with [uv](https://docs.astral.sh/uv), along with extra bells and whistles.

+This is a work in progress, and at this stage is probably not conducive to anyone's workflow but mine.

 - pyproject.toml
   - Includes configuration for all tools that support it
     - pytest